 Do not make offers you will later regret because the silence unnerved you.
 During that seemingly painful silence, you can rehash or rethink questions.
 You can silently count to 30.
 However do not say something you’ll later regret.
 This is one of the common sales mistakes you can avoid.

 You don’t need to become a salesperson to enroll high value clients.
 Pinpoint where you go wrong.
 Then avoid the common sales mistakes.
 Start to see objections as an opportunity to learn about the client’s needs.
 Don’t take things personally.
 Then, practice sitting patiently in silence.
 This shift in your perspective can turn a potential client into a new client!

 Are you tired of being expected to negotiate your rates?
-Discover how to increase your revenue and enroll high value clients.
+Discover how to increase your accounting firm’s revenue and enroll high value clients.
 Right NOW claim your FREE RESOURCE to double your income working half the time.